wealthkernel/api-documentation-guides/docs/US Withholding Tax/FAQs.md

 ## How can a W-8BEN form be submitted?

-An endpoint is availble to request draft information required to complete a form for a given party.
+An endpoint is available to request draft information required to complete a form for a given party.
 The information can be displayed to the customer, accompanied by an attestation that the information is correct.

 On submission of the attestation to WealthKernel, a PDF copy of the W-8 BEN will be generated which can be accessed by a separate endpoint.

 ## What if the W-8BEN draft has incorrect information?

-If any information in the draft requestt is incorrect, this should be updated separately and a new request generated.
+If any information in the draft request is incorrect, this should be updated separately and a new request generated.

 ## Once the party has attested the W-8BEN has the correct information, when does the W-8BEN become valid?